dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 The ratios (PosLitSols/NegLitSols) converged exactly to the correct values.

 ## References
-1. Stefano Ermon, Carla Gomes, and Bart Selman.Uniform Solution Sampling Using a Constraint Solver As an Oracle.
+1. Stefano Ermon, Carla Gomes, and Bart Selman.
+Uniform Solution Sampling Using a Constraint Solver As an Oracle.
 UAI-12.
 In Proc.
 28th Conference on Uncertainty in Artificial Intelligence, August 2012.

-2. Dor Cohen, Ofer Strichman.
-The impact of Entropy and Solution Density on selected SAT heuristics. abs/1706.05637, arXiv pre-print, June 2017
+2. Dor Cohen, Ofer Strichman, The Impact of Entropy and Solution Density on Selected SAT Heuristics.
+Entropy 2018, 20, 713.

 3. Shannon, C.E.
 (1948), "A Mathematical Theory of Communication", Bell System Technical Journal, 27, pp. 379–423 & 623–656, July & October, 1948.